winitzki/scall/tutorial/programming_dhall.md

 This and other advanced examples of designing and using nested recursive types are explained in the paper by Ralph Hinze, ["Manufacturing datatypes"](http://dx.doi.org/10.1017/S095679680100404X) (2001).

-### Church encoding at the level of type constructors
+### Church encodings for higher kinds

 The ordinary Church encoding involves a type expression of the form  `∀(r : Type) →...`, where the universal quantifier is applied to a type parameter (`r : Type`).

 A Church encoding "at the level of type constructors" applies the universal quantifier   to a _type constructor_ as a parameter (`∀(r : Type → Type) → ...`).
+We will call it a **higher-kinded Church encoding** because its formula requires a higher-kinded type.
-As we found in the previous section, this kind of Church encoding is needed  to represent perfect trees, because the ordinary Church encoding does not work for such data types.
+As we found in the previous section, a  higher-kinded  Church encoding is needed  to represent perfect trees, because the ordinary Church encoding cannot work for such data types.

-However, one can also use the type-constructor Church encoding to represent lists, trees, and other recursive type constructors for which the ordinary Church encoding is sufficient.
+However, one can also use the higher-kinded Church encodings to represent lists, trees, and other recursive type constructors for which the ordinary Church encoding would be sufficient.
 Let us outline how that would work.

 The ordinary Church encoding begins with a type equations of the form `T = F T` and then proceeds to write the type formula `C = ∀(r : Type) → (F r → r) → r`.